MadhavChoudhary/MusicLEDs/README.md

 # STEPS

-Connect Aurdino and set the COM Port in Aurdino IDE Put the audio file in this folder and name it "song.mp3" Open the file in Processing IDE and run it.
+Connect Aurdino and set the COM Port in Aurdino IDE See the port of your arduino, and set the line accordingly in 32 with baud rate.
+Put the audio file in this folder and name it "song.mp3" Open the file in Processing IDE and run it.